0

 The Role of Cortisol in Memory Function

-Cortisol also plays a vital role in memory function – particularly the consolidation of memories for long-term storage (McEwen & Sapolsky 1995).
+Cortisol also plays a vital role in memory function.
+Research has shown this is particularly true in the consolidation of memories for long-term storage.
 With insufficient amounts of this hormone, your ability to remember may suffer.

 How Low Cortisol Levels Affect Vitamin D Regulation